Diabloansh/WebscrapingScript/README.md

 - Update documentation for any changes
 - Ensure backward compatibility

-## 📄 License

-This project is for educational purposes only.
-Please ensure compliance with applicable laws and terms of service when using this scraper.

-## 🆘 Support

-For issues, questions, or contributions:

-1. Check existing issues in the repository
-2. Create a new issue with detailed description
-3. Include error logs and system information
-4. Provide steps to reproduce the problem

 ## 🔄 Version History

 - **v1.0.0**: Initial release with basic scraping functionality